-&lt;sup>8 National Research Council (1986), p.
+8 National Research Council (1986), p.
 30

-&lt;sup>9 Using the CoSy computer conferencing system, the BOSTID panelists, staff, and advisors are continuing the discussions begun in Nairobi through a computer conference dedicated to the topic of scientific and technological information for development.
+9 Using the CoSy computer conferencing system, the BOSTID panelists, staff, and advisors are continuing the discussions begun in Nairobi through a computer conference dedicated to the topic of scientific and technological information for development.
 The conference will grow as others in Africa gain access to the network.

-Regardless of the subject of the computer conference, experience has ed that there are a number of factors that contribute to the success of the erence.
-These include the following points. • There must be a need to communicate: those involved must hav something to say to each other and must be willing to say it and pay fo it. • The moderator of the conference plays a key role in stimulating discussion and the flow of information, and in guiding and, when necessary, controlling the debate. • Reliable, low-cost, readily-available data communication facilities an essential. • Participants must have easy access to a terminal, as the systems work be when accessed directly by the participants. • The host system must be reliable, accessible, and easy to use. • A communications advisor must be involved who will help the moderate and participants to start the conference process and keep it moving. • Institutional recognition and support, beyond funding and provision of equipment is needed.
-Participation in this type of information exchange must be appreciated as being as valuable as traditional forms of scientific communication. • A leader who is able to fire the imagination of the key participants an funding agencies helps keep the conference moving. seve The scientific community can benefit from computer conferencing i ral ways.
-It can lead to: • A better information flow, • More continuing and immediate contacts among scientists of lik interests, • More opportunity for wide involvement in discussions and le opportunity for domination by a small number of vocal participants, • The bridging of some language barriers, as it is generally easier for people to deal in the written form of unfamiliar languages, • The creation of an ongoing, permanent record of discussions, • Some reduction in the need for travel, • Opportunities for professional development, and • The development of a global network of scientists with a commo interest.
+Regardless of the subject of the computer conference, experience has proved that there are a number of factors that contribute to the success of the conference.
+These include the following points.

+- There must be a need to communicate: those involved must have something to say to each other and must be willing to say it and pay for it. - The moderator of the conference plays a key role in stimulating discussion and the flow of information, and in guiding and, when necessary, controlling the debate. - Reliable, low-cost, readily-available data communication facilities are essential. - Participants must have easy access to a terminal, as the systems work best when accessed directly by the participants. - The host system must be reliable, accessible, and easy to use. - A communications advisor must be involved who will help the moderator and participants to start the conference process and keep it moving. - Institutional recognition and support, beyond funding and provision of equipment is needed.
+Participation in this type of information exchange must be appreciated as being as valuable as traditional forms of scientific communication. - A leader who is able to fire the imagination of the key participants and funding agencies helps keep the conference moving.

+The scientific community can benefit from computer conferencing in several ways.
+It can lead to:

+- · A better information flow, - More continuing and immediate contacts among scientists of like interests - More opportunity for wide involvement in discussions and less opportunity for domination by a small number of vocal participants, - The bridging of some language barriers, as it is generally easier for people to deal in the written form of unfamiliar languages, - The creation of an ongoing, permanent record of discussions, - · Some reduction in the need for travel, - Opportunities for professional development, and - The development of a global network of scientists with a common interest